How to Create Fulfilling Friendships

 Please remember, we are all doing the best we can.
 Using discernment isn’t the same as judging people as “imperfect”.
 It’s a matter of choosing who you want to spend your time with.

 Discernment is a matter of discovering who truly cares for you, who truly values you and who can be there for you when you need them to.

 Go to events, parties, gatherings, classes, concerts that you feel drawn to attend.
-Tune in to yourself to clarify if the impulse to go is coming from a place of desperation, like I’d rather go somewhere, than sit at home.
+Tune in to yourself to clarify if the impulse to go is coming from despair, like I’d rather go somewhere, than sit at home alone.
 Or is it coming from your heart, inspiration, a deeper impulse that is inviting you to play in the world with others.

-With the 4 ingredients I listed above you are setting a foundation that can nourish the roots of deeper intimacy and love.
+With the ingredients I listed above, you are setting a foundation that can nourish the roots of deeper intimacy and love.

 Please remember, I am not here to give you rules to follow.
-These are guidelines.
+I am offering you guidelines.
 In the end, I invite you to trust you inner guidance, your inner wisdom, and your inner knowing.
 They will not lead you astray.

 Remember, it’s possible for YOU to have fulfilling friendships!

 To learn more about “blocks” that prevent you from experiencing deeper connection and belonging with yourself & people, check out my e-booklet: How To Cultivate Connection and Belonging.